-(a) Indemnification by Agency.-Agency agrees to hold and save Station harmless against any or all liability resulting from the telecast of programs or program material prepared, produced or furnished by Agency excepting such liability as may result from the telecast on Agency-produced telecasts of material furnished by Station and musical compositions, the performances of which are licensed by a music licensing organization of which Station is a licensec.

-(b) Indemnification by Station.-Station will hold and save Agency and Advertiser harmless against all such liability on Station-produced telecasts excepting only such liability as may result from the telecast of commercial credits, and other material furnished by Agency.
+(a) Indemnification by Agency.--Agency agrees to hold and save Station harmless against any or all liability resulting from the telecast of programs or program material prepared, produced or furnished by Agency excepting such liability as may result from the telecast on Agency-produced telecasts of material furnished by Station and musical compositions, the performances of which are licensed by by Station and indicated on positivity of the performances of which are neared by a music licensing organization of which Station is a licensee. (b) Indemnification by Station.-Station will hold and save Agency and Advertiser harmless against all such liability on Station-produced telecasts excepting only such liability as may result from the telecast of commercial credits, and other material furnished by Agency.
 In addition, Station will hold and save Agency and advertiser harmless with respect to material furnished by Station for Agency-produced telecasts and the performances of musical compositions on Agency-produced telecasts provided the performances of such musical compositions are licensed for telecasting by a music licensing organization of which Station is a licensee.60

-Cloth v.
+49 Cloth v.
 Hyman, note 56, supra.
 60 Both this form, and the songwriters contract quoted above, are copyrighted.